EliGurarie/EliGurarie.github.io/_posts/2020-07-05-CoOccurrence-And-RSFs.md

 We're just about there.

 Here's another - final - simulated data set.
 In this version, there are two species: 100 muskAxe (A) and 400 cariBoo (B)[^3].
-They have somewhat different responses to two covariates, which (for simplicity) are just the geogrphical coordinates X and Y.  Specifically, the muskaxes are more likely to be found towards the north and east, and the cariboos are concentrated near the south - in both cases in somewhat non-linear ways (quiet shout-out to the all-versatile [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution)).
-We'll put these animals (as is somewhat typical) on a raster, which has 100 m x 100 m resolution over an area of 100x100 km².
+They have somewhat different responses to two covariates, which (for simplicity) are again just the geographical coordinates X and Y.  Specifically, the muskaxes are more likely to be found towards the north and east, and the cariboos are concentrated near the south - in both cases in somewhat non-linear ways (quiet shout-out to the all-versatile [Beta distribution](https://en.wikipedia.org/wiki/Beta_distribution)).
+We'll put these animals on a raster, which has 100 m x 100 m resolution over an area of 100x100 km².

 [^3]: Out of something resembling principle, I refuse to give simulated animals names of actual species!